-For those who enjoy kayaking or canoeing, it is also possible to reach Bective on the River Boyne.
+For those who enjoy kayaking or canoeing, contact Boyne Valley Activities.
 The Boyne Blueway, which commences at Longwood and runs via Trim, to Bective is an 8-hour paddle (for experienced kayakers) and is a fantastic way to appreciate the Boyne Valley from the great river itself.